 - You can check on purpose Pylon spawn locations to "block" them if your team does not want a Pylon on the floor you're fighting on.
 The same way, you can spawn Pylons on the next floor while your team is fighting on the previous floor.

-- In group push, the Pylon management is generally the responsability of Supports, especially the zBarb.
+- In group push, the Pylon management is generally the responsibility of Supports, especially the zBarb.

 - Pylon effects are lost if you teleport out of the Greater Rift.
 This is especially useful for Shield Pylon as Supports generally want to be able to use their Bottomless Potion of Kulle-Aid to break walls.
 This can also be used to remove the Speed Pylon knockback effect while retaining the other benefits.